In This Article

-People were caught off guard when DeepSeek’s AI model, DeepSeek-R1, shot to the top of the U.S. iOS App Store, even beating ChatGPT as the most downloaded free app.
+What is DeepSeek and why is it causing a stir?
+People were caught off guard when Chinese AI (Artificial Intelligence) model, DeepSeek-R1, shot to the top of the U.S. iOS App Store, even beating ChatGPT as the most downloaded free app.
 It was a big moment that challenged the idea that top AI breakthroughs would always come from Western companies.

 For crypto traders, this kind of AI can be a game-changer.
-DeepSeek’s models can scan huge amounts of market data, pick up on trends, and provide insights that help traders make smarter decisions.
-With the right strategy, this could even lead to better profits.
+DeepSeek’s models can scan huge amounts of market data, pick up on trends, and provide insights that help traders make smarter decisions, which could potentially lead to better profits.

 Key Highlights